NEW: A 16-year-old girl stabbed at Jerusalem gay pride parade has died

 Police: Suspect is same man convicted of stabbing marchers at a similar event in 2005

 The suspect, Yishai Shlissel, an Orthodox Jew, was recently released from prison

 One of the marchers stabbed at Jerusalem’s gay pride parade last week has died, police and health officials in Jerusalem said Sunday.

-Israeli police say Shlissel, an Orthodox Jew, was released from prison three weeks ago after serving a 10-year prison sentence for stabbing and wounding three marchers at a Jerusalem gay pride parade in 2005.
+Shira Banki was one of six people stabbed Thursday by an attacker named by police as Yishai Shlissel, an Orthodox Jew who was released from prison just weeks ago after serving 10 years for stabbing marchers at a 2005 gay pride parade in Jerusalem.

 Video aired on Israel’s Channel 10 shows what appears to be part of the attack 10 years ago: a man making quick slashing motions at people on a Jerusalem street, including one holding a rainbow flag, while others try to subdue him.

 Channel 10 also aired video in the moments immediately after Thursday’s attack showing several wounded people, including a woman – her shirt bloody – who was put onto a stretcher and into an ambulance.
 Another woman was shown bleeding from her arm as someone applied pressure to the wound.

 “We came together today for a festive event, but the joy was shattered when a terrible hate crime occurred here in Jerusalem, the capital of Israel,” President Reuven Rivlin said of the incident.

 “People celebrating their freedom and expressing their identity were viciously stabbed.
 We must not be deluded, a lack of tolerance will lead us to disaster.
 We cannot allow such crimes, and we must condemn those who commit and support them.”

 CNN’s Amnon Perry and Amir Tal contributed to this report.